-The waxing moon is best for works of increase, such as gaining money, love or good health.
-The waning moon is best for works of lessening, such as reducing poverty, losing unwanted and annoying people.
+- Waning moon – best for works of lessening, such as reducing poverty, losing unwanted and annoying people.
 It’s also good for works of destruction, hexing and cursing.

-But an old contact of mine, the Reverend Gary Fox, an old time Texan voodoo worker, dismissed the idea.
-He said:
+Some, however, favor the dark of the moon, especially for “black work.”
+One such is an old contact of mine, the Reverend Gary Fox, an old time Texan voodoo worker.
+He says: